jgrocho/clj-gntp/README.md

     for display with this application.
     If the client specifies it as a URL, the request sends the URL string.
-    If she specifies it as a File, the library reads and embeds the data directly into the request.
+    If she specifies it as a File or an InputStream, the library reads and embeds the data directly into the request.

 `make-growler` returns a partially applied function.